alexdelorenzo/cast_convert/README.md

 # 📽️ Convert videos for Chromecasts
-Identify and convert videos to formats that are Chromecast supported with `cast_convert`.
+Identify and convert videos to formats that are Chromecast supported.

 `cast_convert` can tell you whether videos will play correctly on your casting devices.
 If they won't, `cast_convert` can convert videos into formats that devices support.